Jodu555/Hosting-System/README.md

 - Other: MySql + Stripe + Socket.io
 - Back-end: Node.js + Express + ProxmoxApi

+## Notes

+- All the Balance/Money Realted stuff gets stored as cents so \* 100 to get the corresponding € Value | It just makes the math so much easier

 ## API Route Todos

 - [ ] All Routes are Prefixed with HOST/api/